alkampfergit/personal-blog/codewrecks/content/post/security/accessing-office-365-imap-with-oauth2.md

 > I've literally spent more than half a day looking for a complete example, then I decided to reimplement the whole process

 The complete example can be found in [GitHub at this address](https://github.com/alkampfergit/DotNetCoreOauth2)

+Microsoft has [an article that describe everything](https://docs.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth) it is a good article but it lacks a complete example, and some parts need in my opinion a slightly more detailed explanation.

 # First scenario